 Revolvers, however are a different story.
 To learn more about the differences between semi-automatic pistols and revolvers and the workings and parts of each, go here.

 That’s right, without a bullet ready to fire (in the chamber) the weapon is practically useless.
-Unless, of course, you want to use it to whack someone on the head, or as a doorstop, a bookend, or paperweight.
-And this, a pistol with an empty chamber, is how many TV detectives and uniformed officers carry their sidearms … not ready to fire/unable to fire when needed.
+Unless, of course, you want to use it to whack someone on the head, or as a doorstop, a bookend, paperweight, or lawn ornament.
+And this, a pistol with an empty chamber, is how many TV law enforcement officers carry their sidearms … not ready to fire/unable to fire when needed.

 Actually, a couple of chronic complainers/armchair cop experts have written (sometimes in ALL CAPS) that it’s AGAINST THE LAW, even for a police officer, to carry a live round in the chamber.
 One person said I was an idiot and should have my blogging license revoked.
 WHAT???
 And give up all of this???